jsilvax/webpack-omit-js-for-css-plugin/README.md

 # Webpack Omit JS for CSS Plugin

-This plugin will omit bundled JS files, for dependencies that are exclusively CSS, which become obsolete once extract-text-plugin extracts inlined CSS into its own .css file
+This plugin will omit bundled JS files for dependencies that are exclusively CSS, which become obsolete once extract-text-plugin extracts inlined CSS into its own .css file

 ## Rationale

 In certain cases, you may want to organize some of your CSS dependencies into single files or entry arrays within Webpack.
 Even though Extract-text-plugin extracts CSS into its own .css file, Webpack will still generate a js file that will never be needed.
 This plugin will omit these types of files before Webpack begins its emitting step, so that you don't have to manually remove them.
-This plugin is especially useful for Webpack bundles that use a hash in the the filename, as these change on every compilation.
+This plugin is especially useful for Webpack bundles that use a hash in the filename, as these change on every compilation.

 Example as a file
 ```js